 Let’s say the Chair of the county school board wants to implement a new time and attendance tracking system.
 She believes that teachers are spending too much time entering attendance records because their outdated system is difficult to use.
 She sees this as a minimal risk, high reward project that can be completed in the short term.

-Before you can evaluate any ERP system, you’ll need to map your current processes.
-We recommend documenting all the processes you plan to keep, as well the future-state processes you plan to implement.
-Then, develop high-level process maps that vendors can reference when preparing their demos.
+Before you can evaluate any ERP system, you’ll need to map your future state processes.
+This means developing high-level process maps that vendors can reference when preparing their demos.

 As a public agency, you might find this task a little challenging.
-Process knowledge is often stored in the minds of your long-term employees who may feel it’s to their advantage to keep this knowledge to themselves, whether it be for job protection or pride.
+Process knowledge is often stored in the minds of your long-term employees who may feel it’s to their advantage to keep this knowledge to themselves.

-One way to lessen this resistance is to include these workers in the selection process.
-This increases information sharing and employee buy-in.
+One way to lessen this resistance is to include these workers in the selection process so they have a say in what the future state looks like.